-This 4 ingredient no churn mason jar ice cream recipe is one you'll never forget.
+This 4 ingredient no churn Peanut Butter Mason Jar Ice Cream is one you'll never forget.
 It's so creamy, sweet, smooth, and absolutely perfect with every bite.
 An absolutely indulgent treat to enjoy all summer long.

 We love peanut butter and ice cream and placing the two together in one creamy dessert just feels right.
 What's great is that you hardly need any peanut butter at all to get a wonderful flavor so even if you've only got a small bit left in your jar, you can probably make a batch of ice cream!

 The taste of this easy peanut butter ice cream has me feeling nostalgic and not for the reasons you may think.
 While it's not as strong in flavor as a peanut butter cookie it is pretty comparable to a no-bake peanut butter pie.

 - It's easy.
 Just add everything to a mason jar and shake.
 This recipe is perfect for at home summer activities with the kids.